Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Subscribe.md

 ## Unit testing

 There is generally no specific provision for the unit testing of Azure Functions, and related Azure Service Bus trigger, as it requires a dependent messaging subsystem, being Azure Service Bus.
-Also, at time of writing, there is not a standard means of hosting the Azure Function in process to verify; especially where the likes of Dependency Injection (DI) is being leveraged.
+Also, at time of writing, there is not a standard means of hosting the Azure Function in process to verify in a unit testing context; especially where the likes of Dependency Injection (DI) is being leveraged.

-However, given the complexity of logic that typically resides within there should be _string_ desire to verfiy via unit tests.
+However, given the complexity of logic that typically resides within there should be _strong_ desire to verfiy via unit tests.
 To enable Avanade has created _UnitTestEx_ which supports the unit testing of [Service Bus-trigger Azure Functions](https://github.com/Avanade/unittestex#service-bus-trigger-azure-function).
 This capability assumes that Dependency Injection (DI) is being leveraged, and will create the underlying host and enable a `ServiceBusReceivedMessage` to be sent simulating the Azure Function runtime capability.

 As the implemented subscriber is invoking OKTA, _UnitTestEx_ also easily enables the [mocking of HTTP requests/responses](https://github.com/Avanade/unittestex#http-client-mocking) to verify both success and failure scenarios.